A Hub for Wilderness Research

 - Amphibian surveys–Reed College: Surveys monitoring presence/absence of Oregon slender salamanders and other amphibians in intact old growth and burned old growth areas.

-- Community science monitoring–Chemeketa Community College and Opal Creek Ancient Forest Center: Long-term research plots for comm
+- Community science monitoring–Chemeketa Community College and Opal Creek Ancient Forest Center: Long-term research plots for community groups and students to track post-fire ecological recovery, including canopy tree species recruitment, plant and seedling regrowth, bird repopulation, and lichen and bryophyte abundance.

 Availability

-The Opal Creek Research Station is open to researchers and scientists, university students, professors, classes and groups from May 1 to October 31 each year.
+The Opal Creek Field Station is open to scientists, university students, professors, classes and groups from May 1 to October 31 each year.
 Availability is limited, and reservations are required in advance.

 Rates